CBG vs. CBD vs. CBN vs. CBC - The Ultimate Comparison Guide

 Based on initial research, CBC has much higher affinity for your nervous system’s TRPV1 receptors than CBD, which could make this cannabinoid a highly useful analgesic.
 Your TRPV1 receptors control the sensation of inflammatory pain in your body, and the pain caused by arthritis and many other common conditions is inflammatory in nature.

 CBC vs. CBD

-It’s still too soon to say whether CBC will show any usefulness as a cancer treatment, but if it’s true that CBC is effective against cancer, this attribute would differentiate CBC from CBD significantly.
-These two cannabinoids appear to be similar, however, in terms of their potential neurological health benefits—in addition to the available research on the neuroprotective and neuroregenerative effects of CBC, CBD has been researched extensively for its potential neurological benefits.
+If it’s true that CBC is effective against cancer, this attribute would differentiate CBC from CBD significantly.
+These two cannabinoids appear to be similar, however, in another way — both CBC and CBD have been researched extensively for their potential neuroprotective and neurodegenerative benefits.

-One of the most impressive apparent differences between CBC and CBD is cannabichromene’s apparent affinity for the nervous system’s TRPV1 receptors.
-While CBD also appears to interact with your TRPV1 receptors, this cannabinoid shows roughly equal affinity for both your TRPV1 receptors and your 5-HT1A receptors, which are involved in neuropathic pain.
+One of the most impressive differences between CBC and CBD is cannabichromene’s apparent affinity for the nervous system’s TRPV1 receptors.
+While CBD also appears to interact with your TRPV1 receptors, this cannabinoid shows roughly equal affinity for your 5-HT1A receptors.
 In the future, it may be shown that CBC is more useful for inflammatory pain while CBD or another cannabinoid is more useful for neuropathic pain.

 Different cannabinoids for different purposes

 Now that you know what CBN, CBC, and CBG are and how they compare to CBD, let’s bring it all home with an overall comparison of these cannabinoids.
 First, how are they all the same?